michote/mySongs/README.md

 Features:
 ---------
-* Create and sdit Songs
+* Create and edit Songs
 * Create custom songlists
+* Autoscroll
 * Transpose chords
 * Customize display of songs
 * Store your files in your Dropbox